If you have any problems with connecting, let us know, and we can do a zoom session to guide you through the process.

 General Use / Open Access Instructions

-Some of our students will need to use a Bren desktop computer during Fall 2020 for general studies and classes with a computing component.
-We have enabled remote desktop capability on GIS / lab computers and have provided steps on how to connect to them below.
+Some students may need to use a Bren desktop remotely for general studies or specialized group project needs.
+We have enabled remote desktop capability on some lab computers and have provided steps on how to connect to them below:

 - You need to have installed the campus VPN "Pulse Secure VPN".
 [INSTRUCTIONS]

 - You also need to have Microsoft remote desktop installed (on a Windows PC it is already installed, on a Mac you'll need to install it from the APP store).

 - Important - if you have a MAC, you will need to allow Pulse Secure VPN in your security settings. you might have to click the "lock icon" and enter your mac password before you can enable Pulse Secure on your machine.